Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Step 4: Define Your Risk

-- Stop-loss: Beyond the order block boundary.
+- Stop-loss: Beyond the zone boundary.
 If price closes through, the block is invalidated.

 - Take-profit: At the next structural level, or use projected targets if your indicator provides them.